-There are many different roles in the world of managing, controlling and using data.
-Some of these roles are business related and others involve engineering or a focus on research – some hybrid roles may combine different aspects of each.
+There are many different roles in managing, controlling and using data.
+Some of these roles are business-related, and others involve engineering or a focus on research – some hybrid functions may combine different aspects of each.

-As the world becomes more data-driven, storytelling through data analysis is becoming a vital component and aspect of large and small businesses.
+As the world becomes more data-driven, storytelling through data analysis becomes vital to large and small businesses.

 The Data Analyst

 The Data Analyst enables businesses to maximise the value of their data through visualisation and reporting tools.
 Data analysts are the team members responsible for profiling, cleaning, and transforming data.